ruby/debug/README.md

 # ... program ...

-binding.bp # setup a breakpoint at this line
+binding.break # setup a breakpoint at this line

 # ... rest of program ...
 ```